As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Pack Hand Sanitizer and Disinfectant

 Most cruise ships are on top of maintaining cleanliness and sanitization levels, but they can't clean everything, and it doesn't hurt to take steps to protect yourself by being a little over-cautious.
-It can really help to carry some hand sanitizer at all times when on the ship and at the port as an extra layer of protection during your day.
+It can really help to always carry some hand sanitizer when on the ship and at the port as an extra layer of protection during your day.

 A hand sanitizer that contains at the very least 60% alcohol content is also helpful for those times when you cannot wash your hands immediately, like when at a port without full or clean facilities and in simple day-to-day tasks like using a handrail, opening doors and pressing the buttons for the elevator.
 There are other things that are frequently touched, like utensils, ATMs and arcade and casino machines that are worth bearing in mind.

 It is also worthwhile to be mindful of your actions and try to limit how much you touch your face as you might accidentally infect yourself.
 Given the average person can touch their face up to three thousand times a day, it is good to be aware of this habit.
 Having a hand sanitizer always at hand will also help you protect yourself in those areas of the ship where you might not have access to the ship-provided sanitizers, like the dining room and specialty restaurants; once you enter, they do not offer further hand sanitization till you leave after your meal, which means you're slightly exposed when handling surfaces like chairs and menus that could potentially have been held by hundreds of people over each cruise.